psbruno/psbruno/README.md

 # I'm Bruno Pires!

-- 🖱 I’m a computater science student at UNIFESP
+- 🖱 I’m a computer science student at UNIFESP
 - 🦾 I'm an AI enjoyer, which I most studied in recent years